caleblyk12/BlinkMailBot/README.md

 └── token files/
 ```

 ## ✅ Setup Instructions

+### Prerequisites
+- Python3.x installed
+- Forked and pulled this repository into local project within VSCode, Pycharm, or environment of choice

-### 1. Enable Gmail API
+### 1. Enable Gmail API, OAuth2.0

 - Visit: https://console.cloud.google.com/
-- Create a project
+- Create a new project (name it whatever you like)
 - Enable Gmail API
 - Configure OAuth consent screen (internal for personal use)
-- Leave scope as empty for now, it will be managed through code
+- Leave scope as empty for now, it will be managed through code, so just follow the default Oauth client creation steps
 - Create OAuth 2.0 credentials (Desktop App)
-- Download client secret credentials as json
+- Download client secret credentials as json, and place this file in your project root through file explorer or otherwise
-- Paste the credentials into a `client_secret.json` file and place it in your project root (the file MUST be named client_secret.json)
+- Rename the file client_secret.json in your project root (IMPORTANT)

 ### 2. Create Telegram Bot